EIN (Employer Identification Number)

 Protection of your personal assets

-This type of limited liability implies that the owner of the LLC and his personal assets are protected from problems financial or legal that may arise in different situations.
-This burden falls on the company, as the LLC is a legal person, similar to an SL.
+This type of limited liability means that the owner of the LLC and his personal assets They are protected from any financial or legal issues that may arise.
+The obligations fall on the company itself, since the LLC is a legal person, similar to a Limited Company (SL) in Spain.

-But be careful: if the owner offers personal guarantees for a loan of the company, it could also be personally responsible of that debt. 😮
+⚠ Important: if the owner offers personal guarantees for an LLC loan, it could be personally responsible of that debt. 😮

-As you can see, the limited liability It is a great advantage of LLCs, but it is not absoluteThere are certain circumstances in which you may lose the protection of your personal assets and be liable for damages from your assets.
-Therefore, it is important that you are prudent and responsible when managing your LLC, and that you do not incur in illegal, fraudulent or negligent activities that could compromise your safety.
+As you can see, the limited liability It is one of the great advantages of the LLC, but it is not absoluteThere are circumstances in which you could lose the protection of your personal assets and be liable for damages from your own assets.

 ❌ Nothing could be further from the truth.